Steve McManaman: 1990–1993: Early years

 McManaman developed through the youth scheme at Liverpool and signed as a full professional on 19 February 1990 in what was to be Kenny Dalglish's final full season as manager.
 On 15 December 1990, McManaman made his Liverpool debut under Dalglish as a substitute for Peter Beardsley in the Football League First Division in a 2–0 league win over Sheffield United at Anfield.
 By the following season, Dalglish had been replaced by Graeme Souness as manager.
 On 17 August 1991, he made his full debut in a 2–1 win over Oldham Athletic.
 This was a game in which The Guardian reported that McManaman "ran his legs into the ground" all day and assisted his mentor John Barnes in scoring the late winner by flicking on Mark Walters' cross.
 McManaman scored his first ever professional goal with a diving header four days later on 21 August 1991, in a 2–1 away defeat to Manchester City.

 The 19-year-old McManaman quickly became a regular first team player in the 1991–92 season, making 51 appearances in total in only his first full season.
 It was suggested that opportunities in the first team had come as a result of then manager Graeme Souness' decision to sell several ageing players.
 Moreover, McManaman also found opportunities in the first team as John Barnes had suffered a career threatening achilles tendon injury.
 McManaman was deployed as a left-sided or right-sided forward, backing the club's new signing Dean Saunders.
 This was a move which Saunders reluctantly accepted at first, having realised that Souness "had [no choice but] to bring kids like McManaman into the team before they were properly ready."
 Saunders however began to change his mind as the season progressed following his observance of McManaman's ability to form an attacking partnership with him, with McManaman managing to create and score several goals across the league and in the side's run to the quarter-finals of the UEFA Cup, as well as in the FA Cup.
 On 9 May 1992, McManaman started in the 1992 FA Cup final as Liverpool defeated Sunderland with a score of 2–0.
-McManaman was also named the man of the match, having set up the winning goal for Michael Thomas, despite being the youngest player on the pitch.
+He was also named the man of the match, having set up the winning goal for Michael Thomas, despite being the youngest player on the pitch.
 McManaman's performances saw him described by Ian Rush as the most promising young player at Liverpool at the time.